 Training that does not lead to ‘qualified’ status

 Qualifications such as the stand-alone 17th Edition of the IET Wiring Regulations, the Certificate in Fundamental Inspection, and the Certificate in the Certification of Electrical Installations (inspection, testing and certification of electrical installations) are designed as professional development for qualified electricians and are not suitable for unqualified personal or new entrants in to the industry.

 On their own, these qualifications do not demonstrate the industry required qualification and competence.

-Operatives who are already formally qualified to NVQ Level 3 do not need to re-qualify if they are the proposed Qualified Supervisor for their company, but they will need to demonstrate their knowledge of the Building Regulations during their company’s Part P assessment visit by the Competent Persons Scheme provider.
+If you are already formally qualified to NVQ Level 3, you do not need to re-qualify if you are the proposed Qualified Supervisor for their company, but you will need to demonstrate your knowledge of the Building Regulations during your company’s Part P assessment visit by the Competent Persons Scheme provider.